tst-ccamp/earthenterprise_wiki/Portable-Server.md

     python earthenterprise\earth_enterprise\src\portableserver\build.py --clean

-# Installing Portable Server on Linux and Windows

-## Installing on Linux

-Portable Server is not currently packaged for Linux distributions by the GEE Open Source team.
-Instead, just extract the tarball generated in the [Building on Linux](#building-on-linux) step in a directory you want to run it from.
-You could also create links, or start-up shell scripts for your convenience.

-You need to have the same Python interpreter and Python packages set up and installed that you need for the [Building on Linux](#building-on-linux) step in order to run Portable Server.

 ## Installing on Windows

 We do not currently provide a Windows installer for Portable Server.
 Instead, just extract the built Portable Server from the Zip archive generated in the [Building on Windows](#building-on-windows) step in a directory you want to run it from.

 You need to have the same Python interpreter and Python packages set up and installed that you need during the [Building on Windows](#building-on-windows) step in order to run Portable Server.

-# Running Portable Server on Linux and Windows

-## Running on Linux

-Change into the directory you extracted the built Portable Server tarball into (in the [Installing on Linux](#installing-on-linux) step).
-Then, just start `server/portable_server.py`:

-    1. cd portableserver-linux-5.1.3-20170412/server/ #(substituting your extracted directory)
-    1. python portable_server.py

-You can edit `portableserver-linux-5.1.3-20170412/server/portable.cfg` and `portableserver-linux-5.1.3-20170412/server/remote.cfg` for your configuration needs before starting the server.

 ## Running on Windows